 Gluten Free, Heart Healthy, Keto Flex, Menopause, Diabetics

 Email and phone

 The winner of this head-to-head comparison is BistroMD.
 Although Medifast is an impressive company with intriguing innovations (I particularly liked the concept of Fuelings), I just found that the site was difficult to navigate and BistroMD’s was pretty straightforward.

-Additionally, BistroMD also excelled in the ordering and delivering category as well as the crucial meal prep category.
-Although Medifast has a large number of low-prep items, virtually all meals at BistroMD are simply heat and eat.
-You can’t beat that!
+Furthermore, BistroMD also excelled in the ordering and delivering category, as well as the crucial meal prep category.
+While Medifast offers a large number of low-prep items, virtually all meals at BistroMD are ready-to-eat.
+It doesn't get better than that!

 Yes they are.
 BistroMD meals are flash frozen to seal in nutrients and enhance the integrity of the overall meal.
 The meals are pre-prepped in microwave-friendly containers so that all you have to do is heat and eat.
 It takes very little effort, very little time, and requires almost no cleanup.
 What more can you ask for?